How Much Should You Tip Movers? [2019 Edition]

-You’ve just shelled out what feels like your entire life savings on your move, but one question still remains: How much do you tip movers?
+You’ve just shelled out what feels like your entire life savings on your move, but one question still remains: How much should you tip movers?
 Between the down payment on the house (or the security deposit on your apartment), hidden moving fees, and the million and one other moving expenses, it can feel as though everyone’s competing for your checkbook.
-After all of the stress brought on by a big move, tipping your movers may be the last thing on your mind.
-However, it’s important to make sure you are aware of how much you should tip your movers before your moving day.
-When it finally comes time to tip your exceptional moving company, here’s how to know exactly how much to tip your movers.
+After all of the stress brought on by a big move, tipping your movers may be the last thing on your mind, but it’s important to make sure know how much you should tip your movers before your moving day.
+When it finally comes time to tip, here’s how to know exactly how much to tip your movers.

-While anywhere between 5-10 percent is standard, some customers tip their movers up to 15-20 percent.
-Use this moving tip guide as you evaluate how much to spend.
+While anywhere between 5-10% is a standard percentage, and $20 is a standard flat fee, some customers tip their movers much more than that.
+Ask yourself these questions as you evaluate how much to spend.

 Did your movers provide white-glove customer service?

 In most cases, an excellent moving experience means that your movers will pay attention to the small details.
-Often times, in the hectic environment of moving, the little things matter most.
-For example:
+Here are the most important factors to consider when judging your movers’ customer service:

-- Did they pay attention to the details to ensure a seamless moving experience?
+Did they tend to the details to ensure a seamless moving experience?
 For example, did they make sure that your dog Buddy was safely tied in the backyard while they moved your stuff?

-Ask yourself whether your movers went beyond the call of duty when presented with tricky situations.
-For example, how did your movers handle it when your four-legged friend snapped at their ankles?
-Were they gracious, regardless of the poor weather?
-If your movers handled unpredictable factors with grace, you’ll want to consider tipping on the higher end.
+When deciding how much to tip your movers, ask yourself if they went above and beyond the call of duty when presented with tricky situations.
+For example, how did they handle it when your four-legged friend snapped at their ankles?
+Were they gracious, despite the poor weather?
+If your movers handled unpredictable factors with grace, you’ll want to consider tipping well.
+This means at least 20% of your total move or nearing $100 per mover.

 Did your moving company charge extra for challenging work?